CrossTheRoadElec/Phoenix6-Documentation/source/docs/application-notes/manual-pid-tuning.rst

 .. dropdown:: "Why" for each step

    1. We start with PID gains at 0 to isolate as many of the forces in play as possible, and iteratively get closer to the "ideal" gains.
-   2. A close-by setpoint ensures the system response should be relatively small to start with when tuning.
+   2. A nearby setpoint ensures the system response should be relatively small to start with when tuning.
    3. The kS gain is meant to reduce the effect of friction, so the largest possible value that still prevents the system from moving will reduce the effect of friction in general.
    4. The kP gain will control how quickly the system gets to the setpoint, however in TorqueCurrentFOC modes there is no natural dampening force, so overshoot is expected at the beginning.
 Once that happens kD should be tuned.
    5. The kD gain will effectively slow down the system as it reaches the setpoint, increasing it will increase the force slowing it down, so it should be increased until the system no longer overshoots.